Everyone has a blog these days – companies, schools, clubs, homemakers, special interest groups, crazy people… EVERYONE!

 We offer helpful tips on marketing strategies, as well as other subjects that interest us or that we feel may be helpful to the public, such as recycling, etc.

 At first, we wrote a few of our own blogs, but it wasn’t always the best use of our time.
 Being a small business, we have limited resources when it comes to our time and what we spend it doing.
 And, we really wanted a blog that would be consistent – something that provided new information weekly.

 We then hired a blogger, which was great.
 But, we felt that they weren’t focusing enough on the subjects we wanted to talk about.
+Also, they didn’t have a firm grasp on the message on hold industry.
 So, we decided to use pre-written articles that we found FREE on the web.

 These pre-written articles are GREAT!
 And, there are quite a few websites that offer free articles for reprint, such as ArticleCity.com, ISnare.com, WritersWeekly.com and many more.
 You can search by subject, select an article, copy and paste it into your website and BINGO!

 The only problem with these articles is that anyone can submit an article to these websites.
 This means that some of the articles are written by people with poor writing skills, bad grammar, creative spelling and worse.
 Some include links to other businesses that you may or may not want to advertise on your website.
 Beware, using these reprinted articles won’t help your SEO.

 Careful reading of everything you select from one of these “free article sites” is the best way to prevent from having your blog look amateur.
 And, of course, since they are not copyright protected, you can make changes as you see fit.

 However, searching for relevant articles can sometimes be time consuming.
 We’ve spent hours reading through countless articles, sometimes only to find that they really don’t fit our company’s level of professionalism and expertise in our field.